WSFZ

 WSFZ (930 AM) is a radio station licensed to serve Jackson, Mississippi.
-The station is owned by iHeartMedia.
-As of December 1, 2020, WSFZ is broadcasting an African-American oriented all-news format.
+The station is owned by iHeartMedia and as of December 1, 2020, WSFZ is broadcasting an African-American oriented all-news format.

 History

 WSLI signed on in September 1938, becoming Jackson's second radio station.
 It was owned by, and named for, the Standard Life Insurance Company.
 It began broadcasting from studios located in the Robert E. Lee Hotel.
 The transmitter was located on High Street, near the Pearl River.
 WSLI was affiliated with NBC's Blue Network.
 L.M.
 Sepaugh was named the first manager.
 WSLI had the distinction of employing Mississippi's first female announcers, Nancy Chambers and Virginia Metz.The station was originally located at 1420 kHz, moving to 1450 kHz in 1941 upon NARBA reallocation and then to 930 kHz in 1946.

 WSLI expanded into television in 1954 when it started WSLI-TV channel 12.
 The station was merged with WJTV, then on channel 25, the next year, and the two stations merged as WJTV on channel 12.

 Thereafter the callsign WSLI solely identified the radio station until the early 2000s.
 In this time, the studios of the radio station were located next door to WJTV off Robinson Road in southwest Jackson.
 Its transmitter, however, was relocated to a site north of the Jackson city limits accessible from North State Street (formerly, Highway 51).
 The four-tower array and transmitter building remained in that location up until 1995 when the site was developed into a shopping center facing Interstate 55.

 For most of its history, WSLI featured the morning show of "Farmer" Jim Neal and the Feist Dog, which was the top rated radio program in Jackson for over 40 years.
 Hank Williams performed live on WSLI's Farm Jim Show on February 21, 1950.
 Bob Rall was credited for founding one of the first "talk shows" in Jackson in 1953.
 In most of the 1970s and early 1980s, WSLI was the home of the duo of Bob Rall and Alan Simmons in the highest-radio program in the afternoons.
 Simmons' son Scott is now an anchor/reporter for Jackson TV station WAPT.